Hashi-corp/Hashi-corp/README.md

 # 💫 About Me:
 An ECE engineer working on building smart data pipelines and full fledged ML products.
-Yes you read that right; an electronics engineer with ML products as his main quest.
-Worry not, I can swim through the AI abstractions while simultaneously debugging through low level programming.
+Yes you read that right, an electronics enthusiast with building full stack ML products as his main quest.
+Worry not, I can swim through pythonic abstractions while simultaneously debugging through low level programming.
 You've got the best of both worlds here!

 # 🌐 Socials: